UNLV-Libraries/intro-github-workshop/README.md

 # Introduction to GitHub
-Workshop contents for "Introduction to GitHub," part of the UNLV Graduate Workshop series.
-Workshop on March 12, 2020.
+Workshop contents for "Introduction to GitHub," part of the UNLV Workshop series.

+## Workshop Dates
+* March 12, 2020
+* November 1, 2020

 ## Repository Manifest
 ### Loose Files